RedHoven/pedestrian-detection/blog.md

 ## Training

-We decided to fine-tune a pre-trained a YOLO model which show competitive predictive performance in pedestrian detection on images from city traffic cameras [link](https://arxiv.org/pdf/2404.08081).
-Additionally, we chose [what?] because it' s blablabla.
+We decided to fine-tune pre-trained YOLOv8 and RT-DETR large models which show competitive predictive performance in pedestrian detection on images from city traffic cameras [link](https://arxiv.org/pdf/2404.08081).

 ### YOLO